KnowledgeBoat Logo

 Answer

-(a) Argon is used to fill electric bulbs which improves the quality and life of the bulb.
+(a) Argon is used to fill electric bulbs to improve their quality and life.

 (b) Helium is used for filling up weather observation balloons.